azat-io/you-dont-know-js-ru/async & performance/ch3.md

 `Promise.all([ .. ])` expects a single argument, an `array`, consisting generally of Promise instances.
 The promise returned from the `Promise.all([ .. ])` call will receive a fulfillment message (`msgs` in this snippet) that is an `array` of all the fulfillment messages from the passed in promises, in the same order as specified (regardless of fulfillment order).

-**Note:** Technically, the `array` of values passed into `Promise.all([ .. ])` can include Promises, thenables, or even immediate values.
+**Примечание** Technically, the `array` of values passed into `Promise.all([ .. ])` can include Promises, thenables, or even immediate values.
 Each value in the list is essentially passed through `Promise.resolve(..)` to make sure it's a genuine Promise to be waited on, so an immediate value will just be normalized into a Promise for that value.
 If the `array` is empty, the main Promise is immediately fulfilled.

 The main promise returned from `Promise.all([ .. ])` will only be fulfilled if and when all its constituent promises are fulfilled.
 If any one of those promises instead is rejected, the main `Promise.all([ .. ])` promise is immediately rejected, discarding all results from any other promises.